PlayAINetwork/browser-sdk/README.md

 ### **User Logout**

-When the user logs out of your game, call this function to clear the session information from both the browser and the PlayAI backend:
+When the user logs out of your game, call this function to clear the session information from PlayAI backend:

 ```tsx
 playAi.logout();